 The shouting was not part of the original bingo game.
 Most people thought that a player got too excited that they won and shouted bean.
 The caller might have misheard it as beano, and it stuck.
 Bingo also came from that kind of origin.
 A player got their tongue-tied while saying beano and shouted bingo instead.

 The focal point of the history of bingo was Edwin Lowe.
 In 1929, a toy merchandiser named Edwin Lowe encountered the game when he visited a traveling carnival in Atlanta.
-Lowe brought the game to New York and operated some games.
+Lowe brought the game to the New York gambling scene and operated some games.
 The game also used the same equipment used in the carnival.

 When it was a big hit across the USA, Ward created a home version of the game.
 He wrote a rulebook for it and registered a copyright in 1933.
 The book was described as "Bingo, a modern game adapted to commercial use, to advertise merchandise and to stimulate sales."
 He did not, however, renew the copyright.

 Bingo was quickly becoming popular in the 1940s.
 Lowe saw this rise to fame and decided to mass-produce the game.
 During that time, his Bingo game had two versions with different pricing.
 There was a 12-card set for $1.00 and a 24-card set for $2.00.
 He also used Ward's rulebook to standardize the game.

 However, players need to have bingo cards with a unique and non-repeating group of numbers to have an effective game.
 Naturally, a 12-card or a 24-card set will have one or two winners.
 The problem lies in bigger groups like a church fundraising event.